How to Choose a Sit-Stand Desk in Australia (2026 Buying Guide)

 Frequently Asked Questions

-How long should I stand at my desk?
 The goal is movement, not just standing.
 Ergonomists recommend changing your posture every 30 to 45 minutes.
 A common ratio is 30 minutes of sitting followed by 15 minutes of standing.
+Listen to your body and avoid standing until you feel fatigued.

-Can I use my existing desktop on a new standing desk frame?
-Yes, most electric standing desk frames are width-adjustable and can accommodate your existing desktop, provided it is sturdy enough to be screwed into and fits within the frame's recommended dimensions.
+Yes, most electric standing desk frames are width-adjustable and can accommodate your existing desktop.
+Ensure the desktop is sturdy enough to be screwed into and fits within the frame's recommended dimensions.

-Do standing desks use a lot of electricity?
 No. They only draw significant power for the few seconds they are moving.
-In standby mode, the control panel uses a negligible amount of electricity.
+In standby mode, the control panel uses a negligible amount of electricity, similar to a television on standby.

-What is the difference between a sit-stand desk and a standing desk converter?
 A sit-stand desk replaces your entire desk and moves the whole surface.
-A converter (like the Humanscale Quickstand) sits on top of your existing fixed-height desk and only lifts your keyboard and monitors.
+A converter sits on top of your existing fixed-height desk and only lifts your keyboard and monitors.
 Converters are great if you cannot replace your current desk, but full sit-stand desks offer more usable workspace.

 Next Steps

 Investing in a sit-stand desk is a significant upgrade to your daily comfort and productivity.
 Take the time to measure your space carefully and prioritise dual-motor stability over budget options.
+Remember to pair your new desk with a supportive chair to complete your ergonomic setup.